keithledgerwood/WICLab-guide/06-lcm-mover-leaver.md

     ![alt_text](images/011/flynn_rider_deactivated_okta_600.png "flynn - deactivated")

-1. Open a new browser window that is not signed into Okta.
+### Verify Terminated Employee has no Access

+1. Return to your **Virtual Desktop**.
-1. Enter your Okta tenant URL in the browser.
+1. Attempt to sign in to your Okta tenant as the Terminated Employee.
-1. Attempt to authenticate as your test user, and you will receive an error due to your deactivated account status.
+1. Verify that you receive an error due to your deactivated account status.

 ## Conclusion